rafael-santiago/tulip/README.md

 This software works based on a ``DSL`` designed taking in consideration my own preferences and necessities on this subject.

-You can follow reading the [user's manual](https://github.com/rafael-santiago/tulip/blob/master/doc/MANUAL.md) in order to known more about.
+You can follow reading the [user's manual](https://github.com/rafael-santiago/tulip/blob/master/doc/MANUAL.md) in order to know more about.

 ## How to clone this repo?